Boondocking – What Is It? Why Boondock? Where to Boondock? Is It Safe?

 • Boondocking experience: starting with a full tank of gas and fresh water, empty gray and black tanks, we could boondock for 10-12 days without moving.
 The black tank always filled up first which meant we had to pack up and find a dump station.
 To save black tank space, we always used facilities outside the motorhome when we had the opportunity.
 If we had good sun, the solar panel could keep the batteries charged if we limited the amount of electricity used.
 Otherwise we would run the generator to charge the batteries and/or run the A/C and other appliances.

-Class B Camper Van (Under 21 feet) without a tow car
+Class B Camper Van (Storyteller Overland MODE LT) without a tow car

-• Tank capacity: 30 gallon fresh water tank, 26 gallon gray tank, 4.6 gallon black tank in the form of a cassette.
+• Tank capacity: 21 gallon fresh water tank, 24 gallon gray tank, 2.5 gallon black tank in the form of a porta-potty.

-• Electricity: 280 amp under the hood generator, 400 amp hour lithium ion batteries, 320 watts of solar on the roof and 3,000 watt pure sine inverter.
+• Electricity: 8 kwh under the hood secondary alternator, 12 kwh (equivalent of 1,000 amp hours) lithium batteries, 90 watts of solar on the roof and 3,600 watt pure sine inverter with two Overland Solar Bug Out 130w solar panels.

 Electricity/Solar